llm-misinformation/llm-misinformation.github.io/README.md

 >
 > More resources on "**LLMs Meet Misinformation**" are on the website: https://llm-misinformation.github.io/
 >
 >Any suggestion, comment or related discussion is welcome.
-Please let us know by email: cchen151@hawk.iit.edu
+Correspondence to: Kai Shu (<kai.shu@emory.edu>)